mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     $ echo "There are 40006 items" | sed "s/00*/X/"
     There are 4X6 items

-If you put a single digit in the brackets, such as {3}, it means \"match this number exactly\".
-If you include the comma without a second digit, such as {3,}, it means \"match any number of three or more.\"
+If you put a single digit in the brackets, such as {3}, it means "match this number exactly".
+If you include the comma without a second digit, such as {3,}, it means "match any number of three or more."

 ## Indeterminate Matches, Classes, and Ranges